 Manage the Budget -> manage the budget to keep the project on target.

-Manage Relationships -> these are the relationships with both the staff and key stakeholders.
+Manage Relationships -> these are the relationships with both the contracting staff and key stakeholders, such as the customer.

 The electricians they work with will have a different set of responsibilities and duties depending on their position within the company and sometimes on company preferences as well.
 Different types of electricians and electrical workers will have different responsibilities.